Mount Superior

 Mount Superior (also known as Superior Peak) is an 11045 ft mountain peak in the Uinta-Wasatch-Cache National Forest in Salt Lake County, Utah, United States.

 With prominent visibility from Utah State Route 210 in Little Cottonwood Canyon, and being only 35 minutes from downtown Salt Lake City, it is a popular hiking, climbing, and skiing destination.

 Routes

 There are many ways to access the summit of Mount Superior, with the two most popular options being via the Cardiff Pass and South Ridge trails.

 Cardiff Pass

-This trail follows a well-maintained route starting in the town of Alta until it reaches Cardiff Pass.
-Once the pass has been reached, a hike and scramble along the ridgeline is followed until you reach the summit.
+The Cardiff Pass trail follows a well-maintained route starting in the town of Alta until it reaches Cardiff Pass.
+Once the pass has been reached, it skirts around Cardiff Peak along a ridge line to the summit.

 South Ridge

-Another popular option to reach the summit is via the South Ridge, considered a 5th class scramble or rock climb.
-Depending on ones climbing experience and conditions you may choose to free solo or bring ropes and other rock climbing equipment.
+The summit can also be reached via the South Ridge.
+Considered a 5th class scramble or rock climb, the ascent can be made, depending on ones climbing experience and conditions, free solo or with ropes and other rock climbing equipment.